NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ## Quick Start

-1. Install the necessary libraries via the Arduino IDE's Library Manager or manually.
+Note: PlatformIO is required for this project.

-2. Connect the LSM9DS1 and GPS modules to the specified pins.
+1. Open the project files in PlatformIO.
-3. Insert a formatted SD card.
+2. Insert a formatted MicroSD card into the BajaDAS system.
-4. Upload the `BajaDAS` code to your microcontroller.
+3. Use the `PlatformIO: Upload` button to load the code onto the microcontroller.
-5. Use the Serial Monitor at a `115200` baud rate to view data.
+4. Use a Serial Monitor at a `115200` baud rate to view data.
-6. Post-race, retrieve the SD card and access the `.csv` files for analysis.
+5. Post-race, retrieve the SD card and access the `.csv` files for analysis.